PMArkive/SMEncounterRNGTool/parameters/Pre-Honey Correction.md

 186F = 3.1s

 ## Pre-Honey Correction
-`Correction` of seed frame number in this tool.
-There are some random numbers consumption while loading the map before the honey animation, which varies from place to place.
+`Correction` for seed frame advance in this tool.
+There is a random numbers consumption while loading the map before the honey animation, which varies from place to place.

 ### UB
 Location|Correction